 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

-More examples of programs that are categorized as RATs too are BlackRemote, DarkRAT, and InnfiRAT.
-As we mentioned in the introduction, programs of this type are often used by cyber criminals who try to spread various malware, steal confidential information, or control systems in other ways that could help them to generate revenue in one or another way.
+Other examples of programs categorized as RATs include BlackRemote, DarkRAT, and InnfiRAT.
+These programs are often used by cyber criminals who try to proliferate malware, steal confidential information, and control systems in other ways.
+This enables them to generate revenue by various means.

 How did SDBbot infiltrate my computer?

-Research shows that at first cyber criminals distributed SDBbot through spam campaigns, emails that contained malicious Microsoft Office documents.
+Research shows that cyber criminals distribute SDBbot through spam campaigns, emails that contain malicious Microsoft Office documents.
 Typically, malicious documents infect systems when recipients open them and enable macros commands/content.
-Screenshots of examples of those documents are provided below.
-If those documents were allowed to enable macros commands, they downloaded Get2 downloader that was designed to spread SDBbot and other malware such as FlawedGrace, FlawedAmmyy and Snatch.
-The latest spam campaigns deliver shortened URLs, instead of directly attaching the malicious MS Office attachments.
-However, the ultimate result is still exactly the same, since delivered URLs lead to download pages of malicious documents.
+Screenshots of examples of these documents are provided below.
+If the documents are allowed to enable macro commands, they download Get2 downloader, which is designed to proliferate SDBbot and other malware such as FlawedGrace, FlawedAmmyy, and Snatch.
+The latest spam campaigns deliver shortened URLs, rather than directly attaching the malicious MS Office attachments, however, the ultimate result is identical, since the delivered URLs lead to download web pages of malicious documents.

-We advise to be careful with attachments (or web links) that are included in irrelevant emails that are received from unknown, suspicious addresses.
-Typically, these emails and/or files attached to them are disguised as official, important, etc. However, very often opening them leads to installation of malware.
-Software cracking tools that supposed to activate software for free should not be used as well, they are not legal and often designed to install malicious software.
-Installed software should be updated using implemented functions or tools that are provided by official software developers.
-Third party updaters can be used to distribute malware too (they exploit bugs of outdated software or simply install malware instead of updating programs).
-The best way to download software is using official websites, and not some torrent clients, eMule (or other Peer-to-Peer networks), unofficial pages, third party downloaders and other channels of this kind.
-It is highly recommended to have a reputable anti-virus or anti-spyware software installed, scan system with it regularly and remove detected threats as soon as possible.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Be careful with attachments and web links that are included in irrelevant emails received from unknown, suspicious addresses.
+Typically, these emails and any files attached to them are disguised as official, important, etc, however, opening can lead to installation of malware.
+Software cracking tools, which supposedly activate software free of charge, should not be used. since they are illegal and often designed to install malicious software.
+Installed software should be updated using implemented functions or tools provided by official software developers.
+Third party updaters can also be used to distribute malware (they exploit bugs of outdated software or simply install malware rather than updating programs).
+The best way to download software is using official websites.
+Do not use torrent clients, eMule (or other Peer-to-Peer networks), unofficial web pages, third party downloaders, or other channels of this kind.
+Have reputable anti-virus or anti-spyware software installed, scan system with it regularly, and remove detected threats immediately.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 How to remove malware manually?